 Every new NIU undergraduate student must attend New Student Orientation where they will meet with an adviser and receive priority registration.

 Yes.
-NIU has five residence halls.
-For more information, visit campus Housing and Dining.
+NIU has six residence halls.

 Yes.
 See our Parking & Transportation page for more information.

 Tuition and fees information is posted on the Office of the Bursar's site.

 NIU offers financial assistance and hundreds of scholarships to eligible students each year.
 To apply for financial assistance, please see the websites for the Student Financial Aid and Scholarship offices on campus.
 For specific questions, please use the contact information below:

 The Undergraduate and Graduate Catalogs are available free online.
 Printed catalogs are provided to all undergraduate students at Orientation.
 Class schedules are searchable using the NIU Course Finder.